MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/organization-administration/configure-document-management.md

 - Immediately after deletion, the user can use the undo link in the **Attachment deleted** notification.
 - On the **Attachments** page, a **Deleted attachments** button provides access to the list of deleted attachments that can be recovered for a particular record.
 The deleted attachments can be opened for review, permanently deleted, or restored.
-- In **System administration** \> **Inquiries**, the **Deleted attachments** page provides access to the list of deleted attachments that can be recovered for any record.
+- At **System administration** \> **Inquiries**, the **Deleted attachments** page provides access to the list of deleted attachments that can be recovered for any record.
 The deleted attachments can be opened for review, permanently deleted, or restored.

 ## Scanning attachments for viruses and malicious code